jnozzi/cocoadev.com/markdown/NSDataHexDump.md

 ----

 Hah, funny how that code ends up being structured nearly the same.
-I guess there is just the one obvious solution to this one -- General/WAHa
+I guess there is just the one obvious solution to this one -- WAHa